 This is a federally funded program for students who demonstrate exceptional need and are Pell eligible.
 Awards range from $150 to $300 per semester and can be used for any educational expense.

 This is a state-funded program that provides assistance toward the cost of tuition and service fees.
 Awards range from $294 to $2,880 per year and fluctuate as funding runs out.
 It is extremely important to apply as early as possible for this award since funds are limited.
 The Illinois Student Assistance Commission(ISAC) is suspending the announcement of 2019-20 Monetary Awards Program(MAP) grants for all students whose initial 2019-20 FAFSA is received by the Central Processing System(CPS) on or after April 29, 2019.

 Loans are federally funded sources of assistance that must be repaid with interest.
-Please refer to the Department of Education's publication Your Federal Student Loan: Learn the Basics and Manage Your Debt for further information regarding Federal Student Loans.
+Please refer to the Department of Education's publication Federal Student Loans: Basics for Students for further information regarding Federal Student Loans.